wuyichen24/system-design-knowledge/patterns/data_management_patterns/Event_Sourcing.md

 - [**When To Use**](#when-to-use)
 - [**References**](#references)

 ## Motivation
 - Only store the current state of an entity is not enough.
+- CRUD is not an ideal fit for distributed systems.

 ## Solution
 ### Concepts